rtCamp/docs.rtcamp.com/rtmedia/developer/customize-media-gallery-template/index.markdown

 </h4>
 ```

-Using above code, it will only show author name on page load but not when you click load more or any pagination links. rtMedia uses Backbone to handle load more / pagination.
+Using the above code, it will only show author name on page load but not when you click load more or any pagination links. rtMedia uses Backbone to handle load more / pagination.
 You also need to filter the JSON response which is handled by Backbone.

 Filter name : rtmedia_media_array_backbone

-Below is the sample code which you can put into your theme's function.php file :
+You can use the following sample code your theme's *function.php* file :

 ```
 function rtmedia_backbone_template_filter_author_name( $media_array ){